Zoom-supervised distance examinations

 The same rules apply as for written exams held on campus, with certain exceptions.

 - You must be registered for the exam to be allowed to complete it, just like with written exams on campus.
-You register via Ladok no later than 10 days before the exam day.
+You register via Kronox no later than 10 days before the exam day.

 - If you are already registered for a written exam that changes to a Zoom-supervised exam, you do not need to register again unless the time for the exam changes at the same time.